 - Debating William Tecumseh Sherman

-For more information about the project and how to make a donation, click the Preservation tab.
+For more information about both projects and how to make a donation, click the Preservation tab.

 Your generosity is appreciated.